transloadit/uppy.io/blog/2023-10-25-image-editor.md

 [how angles work](https://www.khanacademy.org/test-prep/praxis-math/praxis-math-lessons/gtp--praxis-math--lessons--geometry/a/gtp--praxis-math--article--angles--lesson)
 and
-[how sines and cosines work](https://www.khanacademy.org/math/geometry/hs-geo-trig/hs-geo-trig-ratios-intro/a/finding-trig-ratios-in-right-triangles), as these cover everything you'll need to follow along.
+[how sines and cosines work](https://www.khanacademy.org/math/geometry/hs-geo-trig/hs-geo-trig-ratios-intro/a/finding-trig-ratios-in-right-triangles), as these cover everything you`ll need to follow along.

 In the images below, we see what happens on rotation by default.
 To remove the empty corners, the user would have to drag around the edges of the cropbox.
 What